febog/website/src/index.md

 I am a software engineer based in the US interested in web technologies.
 I am currently working and learning with C# and ASP.NET Core to create web applications.
 I have work experience with HTML, CSS, JavaScript, C++ and C#.

+Lately, I have been experimenting with and learning Jekyll, a static site generator.
+For example, this website is built with it in combination with plain HTML and CSS.

 ## Contact 📫

 You can find me on my socials: